tdewin/best-practices-guide/resource_planning/backup_server_deployment_method.md

 # Deployment Method
 You may deploy the Veeam Backup & Replication server as either a physical or virtual server.
-It will run on any server with Windows Server 2008 R2 or higher installed.
+It will run on any server with Windows Server 2008 R2 or higher installed (64-bit only).
 Depending on the environment here are some guidelines that may help in deciding which deployment type is the best fit.

 ## Virtual deployment
 If installed in a virtual machine the VM can be replicated to a